ysono/pancake/README.md

 curl -i -X POST "${DB}/query" -d 'get where tup( 1 tup( 0 int ) ) between int(60) int(61)'
 ```

-For the full list of supported queries, see [doc for query](https://ysono.github.io/pancake/pancake/frontend/query/basic/index.html).
+For the full documentation on the query language, see [the rustdoc for query](https://ysono.github.io/pancake/pancake/frontend/query/basic/index.html).